Garathd/Django-To-Do-List/README.md

 - ***Test Task Model***: This tests the task model by creating both a new project and associated task

-- ***Test Task View***: This tests first creates a new project and then an associated task and then navigates to the task / project url associated with the newly created project and task and then checks if the page gets a http 200 response and then checks if the template was used

 ## Deployment